redhat-et/time-to-merge-tool/README.md

 ## Alternate Approach

-You can also use train this model on your repository using an alternate approach without adding the workflow file to your repository.
+You can also use this tool on your repository with an alternate approach without adding the workflow file to your repository.
 Here are the steps that you can follow:

 1. Fork this [repository](https://github.com/redhat-et/time-to-merge-tool) and to your fork add the secrets as mentioned [here](https://github.com/redhat-et/time-to-merge-tool#step-1).
 Make sure to mention the `REPO` and `ORG` for the repository you want to run TTM on.